-Due to the limited number of investments in our portfolio, our current asset composition has affected our ability to satisfy certain elements of the rules of the Internal Revenue Code of 1986, as amended (the "Code"), for maintenance of our status as a regulated investment company ("RIC") under subchapter M of the Code.
+Due to the limited number of investments in our portfolio, our current asset composition has affected our ability to satisfy certain elements of the rules of the Code, for maintenance of our status as a RIC under the Code.
 To maintain our status as a RIC, in addition to other requirements, as of the close of each quarter of our taxable year, we must meet the asset diversification test, which requires that at least 50% of the value of our assets consist of cash, cash items, U.S. government securities or certain other qualified securities (the "50% threshold").
-During the three months ended June 30, 2013, we again fell below the 50% threshold.
+During the nine months ended December 31, 2013, we were at times below the 50% threshold.

 Failure to meet the 50% threshold alone will not result in our loss of RIC status.
 In circumstances where the failure to meet the 50% threshold is the result of fluctuations in the value of our assets, including as a result of the sale of assets, we will still be deemed to have satisfied the 50% threshold and, therefore, maintain our RIC status, provided that we have not made any new investments, including additional investments in our existing portfolio companies (such as advances under outstanding lines of credit), since the time that we fell below the 50% threshold.
-As of June 30, 2013, we satisfied the 50% threshold primarily through the purchase of short-term qualified securities, which was funded through a short-term loan agreement.
-Subsequent to the June 30, 2013, measurement date, the short-term qualified securities matured and we repaid the short-term loan.
+As of December 31, 2013, we satisfied the 50% threshold with our asset composition, but as a precaution to ensure compliance, we also purchased short-term qualified securities, which were funded through a short-term loan agreement.
+Subsequent to the December 31, 2013, measurement date, the short-term qualified securities matured and we repaid the short-term loan.
 See "-Recent Developments-Short-Term Loan" for more information regarding this transaction.
-As of the date of this filing, we are once again below the 50% threshold.
+Subsequent to December 31, 2013, we have continuously remained in compliance with the 50% threshold, even with the maturity of the short-term qualified securities; however, we continue to remain close to the 50% threshold.